Educational methods

 Since you have to take charge of your learning process, self-regulation is an essential skill in autonomous learning.

-And here’s some good news: you can self-regulate your learning!
+And here’s some good news: you can learn how to self-regulate your learning!

 Critical thinking

-Reflect critically on what you are learning, on the information, ideas and arguments you hear and read.
+Reflect critically on your learning and the information, ideas and arguments you hear and read.

 Tips & tricks to apply critical thinking: